jb1981dev/Precise-Docs/docs/source/index.rst

 ..
 Precise Tools Documentation

-Welcome to the Precise Tools Blender Addon Documentation
+Precise Tools Documentation
 ========================================================

+Welcome to the documentation pages of Precise Tools.
 Precise Tools will boost your asset workflow to new levels, whether for professional or hobby projects.

 Our Blender addons make previously tedious and repetitive actions feel effortless and even fun.

+Precise Tools are developed by `Jeroen Backx <https://jeroenbackx.com/>`_

+Contact: JeroenBackx @ Proton.me

 Addon Projects:
 ---------------